kgilds/kwgsite/content/post/2018-05-12-note-to-self.md

 linktitle: ''
 ---

-My post from yesterday included images of both side of an index card.
+My post from yesterday included images of both sides of an index card.
 Apparently, I need the practice of adding images to my posts.
-I tend to forget to committ the files to the static folder and get stumpeed for about 10 minutes on why the image does not render online.
+I tend to forget to commit the files to the static folder and get stumped for about 10 minutes on why the image does not render online.

 Hence a good is excuse to render this gif file.